3-Cup vs. Propeller vs. Ultrasonic – Which Wind Sensor is Right for You?

 Temperature changes affect the speed of sound through air.
 Consequently, an ultrasonic anemometer needs to actively compensate for ambient temperature.
 This may complicate or reduce the environmental operating window of the instrument.

-All of the above issues are technical hurdles, but they combine to increase the electrical complexity and power budget of ultrasonic wind sensors.
+All of the above issues are technical hurdles, but they combine to increase the electrical complexity, cost, and power budget of ultrasonic wind sensors.

-Unlike the previous two anemometer technologies, ultrasonic wind sensors require power to operate.
+Unlike the previous two anemometer technologies, ultrasonic wind sensors are active devices, requiring power to detect wind.
 Higher sample rates will require more power.
 While 30 to 60 mA may not seem like much, over time it can significantly add to the system cost, especially for autonomous systems.
+Some devices also have internal heaters, which are power hungry.
 Higher power budget adds to battery cost, solar power cost, shipping cost, and ongoing maintenance costs.